wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, August 2007
+The wxWidgets Team, September 2007